-Examples of some of the innovative projects members have created are included in this Heritage Lottery Fund publication, Digital Participation and Learning.
 The British Museum collaborated with the BBC to deliver the multi-platform project, A History of the World in 100 Objects and has gone on to become a leader in the field of cinema 'live broadcast' of major exhibitions, such as the 2014 blockbuster, the Vikings.

 The V&A also partnered with the BBC for the Handmade in Britain project.
 Tate provides content as one of the 53 major commissions on the BBC/Arts Council England 2012 multi-platform digital project The Space .
 The BBC has committed a redevelopment of the Space, and a greater slice of digital only cultural content on platforms such as BBC iplayer, as well as broadcasting parts of festivals such as Museums at Night where NMDC members are well represented.

 Public access and commercial reuse of digital content